nathanecross/sleep-deprivation/Figures/readme.md

-These scripts recreate the figures in the article.
+These scripts recreate components used in the figures in the article.
+(Note: Figures were created using Adobe Illustrator).